QUANTUM ENTANGLEMENT AND THE COMEDIES OF TRANSFERENCE 2. What is Love??

 Your feelings when you meet it,I am told you can’t forget,I’ve sought it since I was a childBut haven’t found it yet.I’m getting on for thirty-five,And still I do not knowWhat kind of creature it can beThat bothers people so.

-Music from Cabaret Songs by Benjamin Britten, Poem by W H Auden.
+Cabaret Songs were composed by Benjamin Britten, lyrics by W H Auden. https://www.youtube.com/watch?v=65QEIgkXdPI

 Typology of Loves